Kuban Airlines: History

 Kuban Airlines was founded as a division of Aeroflot in 1932.
 It became an independent company in 1992, owned by the state (51%) and the airline employees (49%).

 In February 2010, Kuban Airlines introduced a new livery to its first Boeing 737-300 aircraft.
 The new livery was a dark green background with sunflowers running from the back half of the fuselage and up the tail.
 The engines were also coloured in dark green.

-On 18 May 2010, Kuban Airlines announced the receipt of their first of four ordered Boeing 737-300s.
+On 18 May 2010, Kuban Airlines announced that they had taken delivery of their first of four ordered Boeing 737-300s.
 The airline also announced that beginning in 2011 their Yakolev aircraft were to be retired and replaced by new Antonov An-148 or Boeing 737-700 aircraft.

 Merger with Sky Express

 In September 2011, it was announced that Russian low-cost carrier Sky Express was to be merged into Kuban Airlines.
 On 29 October 2011, the two airlines merged, bringing Airbus A319 and Boeing 737 aircraft into the Kuban Airlines fleet.